chandae/AirBnB_clone/README.md

 # AIRBNB_CLONE
-AirBnB Clone is simple clone/version of the AirBnB American Vocation Marketplace.
+AirBnB Clone is simple clone/version of the AirBnB American Vacation Marketplace.
 This project is divided into several parts namely:
 1. The Console (Command Intepreter)
 2. Web Static
 3. MySQL Storage